openPanfu/InformationServer/readme.md

 (optionally) add new words to the wordfilter in /Plugins/Panfu/wordfilter.txt.

-Run the php localserver with `php -S 0.0.0.0:9090` or use apache or nginx.
+Run the php localserver with `php -S 0.0.0.0:9090` or use a webserver like apache or nginx.

 #### Client setup